doubleedesign/doublee-wordpress-starterkit/README.md

 local-xdebuginfo.php
 app/public/
 ```
 4. Do an initial commit
 ```
+git add .gitignore
 git commit -m "Initial commit"
 ```
 6. Allow pulling this repo into the non-empty install directory by adding it as the upstream